Follow Slashdot stories on Twitter

 In order to get man pages that actually have useful information I now have to surf the web.
 The ones included with AIX 4.3 are so damn useless and content-free that they're actually misleading at times.

-"I see that you are swearing, would you like to use a thesaurus"
+"I see that you are writing a regular expression"

 Whether you love Microsoft or hate it, there's no denying the popularity of Visual Basic.
 With the regular-expression package in the .NET Framework, Microsoft provides a package that can be used by VB.NET, C#, Visual C++, and any other language that wants to link to it -- even Python and Perl!
 The consistency is appealing, but even more important is the package itself: it's powerful and fast, and can it can hold its head up high next to Perl or any other regex package out there.